alsyundawy/GamingTweaks/Myths/Known Myths.md

 ### Disable High Precision Event Timer (HPET)

-This is not needed after Windows April Update (Build 1803), you can check the current status via `bcedit /enum`.
+This is not needed after Windows April Update (Build 1803), you can check the current status via `bcdedit /enum`.
 Changing the values (especially on newer Intel CPU's 9900k can result in a worse performance).